patrickmineault/codebook/docs-code.md

 This code does not tell you how to use it: it *yells* at you if you use it wrong.
 The first way relies on your good nature to read the docs; the second way *forces you* to use the code as it was intended.
 I would argue that the second is better [^combine].
 There are several ways to generate user errors:

-[^combine]: You can combine raising errors and write good textual documentation.
+[^combine]: You can combine raising errors and write good docstrings.

 * `assert`: When an assert doesn't pass, it raises an `AssertionError`.
 You can optionally add an error message at the end.
 * `NotImplementedError`, `ValueError`, `NameError`: [Commonly used, generic errors](https://docs.python.org/3/library/exceptions.html) you can raise.
 I probably overuse `NotImplementedError` compared to other types.